Attius Labeo: Persius

-RGM Nesbitt translates these lines as: "The toils of men!
+RGM Nisbet translates these lines as: "The toils of men!
 The emptiness of life!
 'Who's going to read that?'
 Are you talking to me?
 Nobody, of course.
 'Nobody?'
 Well, two at the most.
 'That's a poor show.'
 Why?
 Because Polydamas and the Trojan Women may prefer Labeo to me?
 Bosh."
 Polydamas was a Trojan leader in the Iliad characterised by his timidity.
 He and the women of Troy tried to stop Hector making a bold attack on the Greeks.

 Persius also says that Labeo must have made the translation while "drunk with hellebore" (ebria ueratro).

 English satire

 Following Persius' use of the name, Elizabethan English satirists used the name "Labeo" as a code for a bad poet.
 "Labeo" appears in Joseph Hall's Satires, in which he is accused of writing bad pastoral, erotic and heroic verse, evidently a reference to poetry of the time.
 The identity of Hall's "Labeo" is disputed.
 It has been suggested that Michael Drayton may be the target.
 Samuel Daniel has also been suggested.
 However, it has been argued that Hall's "Labeo" is a composite figure, standing for the vulgarity of modern poetry, as Hall saw it.
 In the view of Oscar James Campbell, "The English Labeo is best regarded as a type figure representing each and every one of the assiduous and tasteless Elizabethan translators."

 Likewise, John Marston mentions "Labeo" in Pygmalion's Image, which includes the words, "So Labeo did complain his love was stone,/Obdurate, flinty, so relentless none."
 It may be that this use of the "Labeo" persona is an attack on Shakespeare, since the lines resemble a passage in Venus and Adonis.